 Fascia is made up of 2 fibres - elastic elastin and strengthening collagen.
 Less movement leads to collagen breakdown.
 Fascia needs movement to keep healthy, but don't over-exercise - rest is important too to allow collagen to come back (like a foot in wet sand, when you take it away, water returns).

 Fascia is thixotrophic!
-(Try saying that quickly lots of times!)
-This means it becomes more yielding and flexible with increased temperature and movement.
-It's a no-brainer – massage and exercise!
+This means it becomes more yielding and flexible with increased temperature and movement, ie massage and exercise!

 Hope you've been fascia-nated ;)